How to use live data?

 Step 4: Authenticate your connection

-When setting up a datastream in your software solution, you have to add a message with the JWT-token you requested in step 2.
-You have to put an event listener on onopen to prevent that the WebSocket will be closed by the server.
+When setting up live data in your software solution, you have to add a message with the JWT-token you requested in step 2.
+You have to put an open event listener to prevent that the WebSocket will be closed by the server.
 You can prevent this by sending the JWT-Token with the onopen event listener.
 An HTML example of how this live data stream should be handled is provided below.

 <!DOCTYPE html>